Barnie7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 0-hello_world creates a script that prints “Hello, World”, followed by a new line to the standard output.
-File 1-confused_smiley creates a script that displays a confused smiley File 2-hellofile creates a script that display the content of the /etc/passwd file.
+File 1-confused_smiley creates a script that displays a confused smiley.
+File 2-hellofile creates a script that display the content of the /etc/passwd file.
 File 3-twofiles creates a script that display the content of /etc/passwd and /etc/hosts.
 File 4-lastlines creates a script that display the last 10 lines of /etc/passwd.
 File 5-firstline creates a script that display the first 10 lines of /etc/passwd.
 File 6-thirdline creates a script that displays the third line of the file iacta.
+File 7-file creates a script that creates a file which contains the text Best School.